Watersfall/cloc/README.md

     - Add images for technologies
     - Show what is gained from researching a tech

-Navy, Army, Airforce
+ - Navy, Army, Airforce
     - Split ships into their own database so they can be named
     - A way to visualize army, navy, and airforce strengths
     - Estimations of enemies strengths compared to your own
     - Add a confirmation for attacking an enemy who is (estimated to be) significantly stronger than you

-Domestic/Nation
+ - Domestic/Nation
     - More population growth mechanics
     - Better growth and GDP mechanics
-    - Better system for economic system
+    - ~~Better system for economic system~~
-    - Make switching governments, economic systems, and alignments more difficult
+    - Make switching governments, ~~economic systems~~, and alignments more difficult

-Other
+ - Other
-    - Further improved password security
+    - ~~Further improved password security~~